WVC campuses are closed to most students and the public. WVC cierre de ambos campus.

 This website, coronavirus.wa.gov, was created to address developments in our state specifically.
 It includes information on number of cases and how to stay safe and protect others.

-Right now, the college is closed until further notice.
+Right now, the college is closed to the public until further notice.

-Until the college receives further guidance from the governor’s office both WVC campuses will remain closed to students and the public, and employees currently working from home will continue to do so.
-The process of reopening campus is expected to be gradual, and will happen in accordance with the governor’s directives.
+Until the college receives further guidance from the governor’s office both WVC campuses will remain closed to most students and the public, and employees currently working from home will continue to do so.
+Some limited in-person labs are currently being offered.
+The process of fully reopening campus is expected to be gradual, and will happen in accordance with the governor’s directives.